Abstracts

 What can text comparison tell us about PALM-UP and its functions?

 PALM-UP is one of most pervasive discourse-oriented multifunctional expression in sign languages, yet its specific functions are usually described as illusive and obscure.
-Previous studies have suggested a range of idiosyncratic PALM-UP functions, ranging from gestural expressions of uncertainty or obviousness to highly grammatical functions of interrogativity and epistemic modality in signed languages.
+Previous studies have suggested a range of idiosyncratic PALM-UP functions, ranging from gestural expressions of uncertainty (Cooperrider et al. 2018) or obviousness (Maresse et al. 2021) to highly grammatical functions of interrogativity and epistemic modality in signed languages (see Gabarró-López 2024 for a recent overview).
 Here we present a series of our recent studies, which has focused on PALM-UP in Israeli Sign Language with the aim to shed light on its functions in the context of monologic text production.

 The ultimate goal of the study series is to acquire both the “panoramic” and the “micro” view on the functions of PALM-UP, by gradually zooming-in onto both global and specific features of PALM-UP.
 The studies use a unique combination of data analysis methods to elucidate how the interpretation, scope and the formational features of PALM-UP are constrained by the type of text and by its structural discourse units.